periodo/periodo-website/change-policy.md

 ### `skos:note`

 There may be one `skos:note` value.
 If there is not a `skos:note` value, one may be added at any time.
-The value of `skos:note` should change only if it is determined that a spelling, punctuation, or other clerical error was made.
+The value of `skos:note` should change only if it is determined that a spelling, punctuation, or other clerical error was made, or to add more notes taken from the source.

 ### `skos:editorialNote`